Five Steps Leaders Can Take to Promote a Culture of Wellbeing at Work

 In early 2021, an online survey reached 14,800 white collar workers between the ages of 18 and 60, spread across 25 countries.
 The respondents all had desk-based jobs, worked at least 20 hours a week and were required to work remotely during the pandemic.

-Exacerbating the problem of burnout is what appears to be an inability of leaders to identify employees who were burned out.
-More than half (51 percent) of frontline managers – the leaders who have the most contact with non-managerial staff on a day-to-day basis – admitted that they struggled to identify and address issues of burnout and mental wellbeing.
+Exacerbating the problem of burnout is the issue leaders have had identifying employees who were burned out.
+While this 1 in 10 leaders here in Australia, if we look globally over half (51 percent) of frontline managers – the leaders who have the most contact with non-managerial staff on a day-to-day basis – admitted that they struggled to identify and address issues of burnout and mental wellbeing.

 Obviously, nobody asked for a pandemic.
 But now that it’s here, it’s incumbent on leaders to adjust to the reality being faced by the people they lead.
 Fortunately, many of the strategies needed to monitor and manage the mental and physical wellbeing of your employees during a pandemic were already best practices before COVID-19 burst onto the scene.